Daniel Hale Williams: Early life and education

 Williams was born on January 18, 1856, and raised in the city of Hollidaysburg, Pennsylvania.
 His father, Daniel Williams Jr., was the son of a Scots-Irish woman and a black barber.
-His mother, Sarah Price, was black American.
+His mother, Sarah Price, was a mixed race American.
 His Williams family great grandfather was listed in the 1790 U. S. census for Philadelphia City, as 'other free,' a designation that included black Americans.
 (Note: Buckler identified Williams' Williams family great grandfather as Joseph Williams.
 Joseph Williams lived on Cresson Alley in Philadelphia.
 The alley no longer exists as the National Constitution Center (NCC) was built on the site where the alley was located.
 The NCC placed two plaques on its walls to present the names of the 1790 Cresson Alley residents, and so Joseph Williams' name is displayed on the NCC.)

 The fifth born child, Williams lived with his parents, a brother and five sisters.
 His family eventually moved to Annapolis, Maryland.
 Shortly after when Williams was nine, his father died of tuberculosis.
 Williams' mother realized she could not manage the entire family and sent some of the children to live with relatives.
 Williams was apprenticed to a shoemaker in Baltimore, Maryland but ran away to join his mother, who had moved to Rockford, Illinois.
 He later moved to Edgerton, Wisconsin, where he joined his sister and opened his own barber shop.
 After moving to nearby Janesville, Wisconsin, Williams became fascinated by the work of a local physician and decided to follow his path.

 He began working as an apprentice to Henry W. Palmer, studying with him for two years.
 In 1880, Williams entered Chicago Medical College, now known as Northwestern University Medical School.
 His education was funded by Mary Jane Richardson Jones, a prominent activist and leader of Chicago's black community.
 He earned a Doctor of Medicine from Northwestern University Medical School in 1883.

 Career

 After graduation, he opened a private medical practice in Chicago, Illinois.

 From 1885 to 1888, Williams worked as a demonstrator in anatomy at Northwestern.
-He later appointed an instructor at Northwestern's free clinic, the South Side Dispensary.
+He later was appointed an instructor at Northwestern's free clinic, the South Side Dispensary.

 In 1887, he was appointed to the Illinois State Board of Health.
 That same year, he became an attending physician at the Protestant Orphan Asylum, an institution that was established to respond to the cholera epidemic.